Sunflower Season 2 – Dark Humor in a Murder Mystery

 • Unexpected Twists and Climax

 The show masterfully uses rotations and turns to keep the audience on their toes.
-The climax, in particular, is designed to be a significant surprise, ensuring that the ending feels like a new beginning rather than a conclusion.
+The climax is designed to be a significant surprise, ensuring that ending feels like a beginning rather than a conclusion.

 Worst